-As noted above, the agency holds periodic meetings with the public and issues press releases to disseminate significant information regarding its operations.
+The agency holds periodic trainings for the public and issues press releases to disseminate significant information regarding agency.
 Through these communication channels the agency has obtained feedback about, among other things, the website content and presentation.
 The agency then decides which of the suggestions to implement.